 - Roach Motel

 Forced continuity can be seen most frequently for subscriptions.
-For example, apps may offer 30 free trials for users to get acquainted with an app that gives users free access to a service.
+For example, apps may offer 30 free trials to get acquainted with an app that gives users free access to a service.
 For products using dark patterns, they may solicit users to put in credit and debit card information to get them to sign up.
-If users fail to opt-out before the 30-day trial, they are automatically charged the monthly subscription charge.
+Users who fail to opt out before the 30-day trial are automatically charged the monthly subscription charge.
 This subjects users to have a negative experience due to hidden fees.

-Roach Motel is the process where it’s easy for users to create an account but makes it challenging to opt-out or delete an account.
-In this case, users can find it easy to create a profile on a UI for an app but may have to go through a long process to delete it later on.
-Particular examples could be having to go through lengthy security questions or remember old passwords such as, ‘what is your favorite color?
-For apps that offer subscriptions, the product can make it difficult for users to opt-out, leading to forced continuity to happen and charge customers.
+Roach Motel is the process where it's easy for users to create an account but makes it challenging to opt out or delete an account.
+In this case, users can find it easy to create a profile on a UI for an app but may have to go through a long process to delete it later.
+Particular examples could be having to go through lengthy security questions or remember old passwords such as, 'what is your favorite color?
+For apps that offer subscriptions, the product can make it difficult for users to opt-out, leading to forced continuity and charging customers.

 For employee-facing products, new products will begin to have employees working with customers on specific tasks for customer service.
-Making sure employees are not both the victims and guilty of engaging with dark patterns helps prevent negative reviews.
-Including information on apps and copy in the UI that contains hidden messages or hidden fees can help employees better by not misinforming customers.
+Ensuring employees are not both the victims and guilty of engaging in dark patterns helps prevent negative reviews.
+Including information on apps and the copy in the UI that contains hidden messages or hidden fees can help employees better by not misinforming customers.
 Preventing confidentiality is essential.
-Some products employees use can be for improving team communication or personalized profiles for apps.
-Certain apps like Homebase, for team management, contain private information about each employee about their performance and wages.
+Employees can use some products to improve team communication or personalized profiles for apps.
+For team management, certain apps, like Homebase, contain private information about each employee, their performance, and wages.
 New products used by employees need to avoid the zuckering tactic to prevent breaking the confidentiality of employees.
-Products used by employees that contains sensitive information about them could be
+Products used by employees that contain sensitive information about them could be

 - Bank card information